 I’ve long predicted that Congress would eventually adopt a formal, Government-wide SDVOSB certification program (or “verification” program, if you prefer).
 Maybe my crystal ball is finally right.
-As my colleague Matt Schoonover wrote last week, a new bill introduced in the House of Representatives would do just that.
+As we wrote last week, a new bill introduced in the House of Representatives would do just that.

 The full text of the bill has now been published.
 Here are some of the key details of the Government-wide SDVOSB certification proposal.

 - Government-wide SDVOSB verification won’t happen overnight.
 The House bill calls for the certification requirement to kick in “2 years after the date of enactment of this Act.”
 What’s more, the SBA and VA can jointly extend the enactment date “an unlimited number of times by a period of not more than 6 months.”
 Now, I know that starting up a Government-wide verification program isn’t a simple task, but two years ought to be enough time to get it done.
 Are extensions–especially unlimited extensions–really necessary?

 - Self-certified SDVOSBs will get a grace period.
 The House bill says that once the program goes live (an event the bill calls the “transfer date”), a self-certified SDVOSB will have one year to file an application for certification.
 If the application is filed within the one-year period, the company can continue to rely on its self-certification for non-VA contracts until the SBA makes a decision on the application.
 Failing to apply within one year, however, will render the self-certification invalid.
 One can quibble about whether companies should get more or less time, but I think that a grace period is a good idea.
 Otherwise, SDVOSBs might experience the sort of problems that occurred when the VA’s verification program began.
 The VA, you may recall, ultimately adopted a short-lived class deviation to the VAAR in an effort to allow expedited treatment of certain applications.
 It seems that Congress may have learned something from that unpleasant experience.